-Also known as: meningoencephalocele, cephalocele
+Also known as: meningoencephalocele, cephalocele.

-What are Encephaloceles/meningoceles?
+What are encephaloceles and meningoceles?

 An encephalocele is a rare disorder (neural tube defect) where the bones of a fetus’s skull (anywhere from the nose to the back of the head) do not close all the way resulting in a space through which the tissues surrounding the brain (cerebrospinal fluid and meninges) and brain tissue itself bulges.

-What causes encephalocele/ meningocele?
+What causes encephalocele or meningocele?

 The exact causes are unknown, however there appears to be an inherited component as it can occur in families, and it seems likely that environmental toxins that a mother is exposed to, may also play a role.

-What are the signs/symptoms of encephalocele/meningoceles?
+What are the signs/symptoms of encephalocele and meningoceles?

 Encephaloceles are usually found after birth and while some may be quite small, if large they may be life threatening.

-Both Encephaloceles and meningoceles are treated with surgery (more than one surgery may be needed).
+Both encephaloceles and meningoceles are treated with surgery (more than one surgery may be needed).
 Long term neurological rehabilitation is usually necessary.

-This page was last updated on: 6/21/2019 2:17:52 AM
+This page was last updated on: March 30, 2023 03:50 PM